-We invite people to come to the farm for apples on fall weekends.
 We are not a pick-your-own orchard but rather make tree-ripened fruit available for sale when varieties come ready.
-You find out about the apple selection each week and other orchard news by signing up for our newsletter.
+You find out about the apple selection each week and other orchard news by signing up for our newsletter:

 Pristine kicks off our harvest season, along with purplish-red William's Pride and 'anything but' Redfree.
 Duchess of Oldenburg establishes exacting first standards for really good apple pie.
 Thin-skinned Red Gravenstein with its snap and tang is a wowser.
 We're just as excited about Zestar for its early season crunch and delightful lemony zest.

 All-purpose Wealthy hints of strawberry when fully ripe.
 Look to Akane for sprightly perfection.
 St. Edmund's Russet could teach pears a thing or two about flavor.
 Lost Nation Macs straddle the sweet/tart divide, followed by crisp Cortland in early October.
 Macoun fans will be intrigued by the denser flavor of this variety when grown organically.
 We consider tree-ripened Spartan to be a late season jewel.
 Bethel is frankly sublime while Topaz takes us directly to other realms.

-Sweet Sixteen will get thinking about bourbon lollipops.
+Sweet Sixteen will get you thinking about cherry lollipops.
 The all-star from the Minnesota breeding program has to be Honeycrisp, described as being 'explosively crisp' for good reason.
 We love Fireside for its orange glow and respectable keeping ability.
-SnowSweet will prove worth the wait.
+SnowSweet has proven worth the wait.

 People go bonkers for our very own Bonkers, a disease-resistant variety originally designated NY 35.
 Liberty and GoldRush round out this grower's preference category.
 Pink Pearl surprises with bright pink flesh and tang . . . interest in such red-fleshed varieties has us looking for more.
-Our newest release will be rightfully known as Delerious.
+Our newest release will be rightfully known as Red Delirious.

-Honeygold transcends what it means to be mellow, Spencer brings a red glamour of its own, while Shizuka throws a bronze caramel curveball into the golden lineage.
+Honeygold transcends what it means to be mellow, Spencer brings a red glamour to these affairs, while Shizuka throws a bronze caramel curveball into the golden lineage.
 Our numerous heirlooms include Ashmead's Kernel, Belle de Boskoop, Rhode Island Greening, and Black Oxford.
-Lastly, did you know Calville Blanc has far more vitamin C than any orange?
+Lastly, did you know Calville Blanc has more vitamin C than any orange?

 looking left to right: